Company | Market cap ($B) | Dividend Yield | P/E | P/B | |||

 Market capitalization and dividend yield are extracted from TMX, while returns are from Morningstar on 31 August 2022.
 P/E and P/B are from TMX on 2 September 2022. |

-Royal Bank of Canada stock (RBC stock) and Toronto-Dominion Bank (TD stock) are the two most significant components of the S&P/TSX Composite Index, with weights of 5.4% and 4.8%, respectively, while Bank of Nova Scotia stock (BNS stock) and Bank of Montreal stock (BMO stock) are the 7th and 8th largest TSX stocks with weights of 2.8% and 2.7%, as of 25 August 2022.
+Royal Bank of Canada stock (RBC stock) and Toronto-Dominion Bank (TD stock) are the two most significant components of the S&P/TSX Composite Index, with 5.5% and 4.3%, respectively, of the index market cap while Bank of Montreal stock (BMO stock) is the 8th largest TSX stock with 2.7% of the index market cap, as of February 7, 2024.
 Further, the financial sector is the largest sector in the S&P/TSX Composite Index, with a weight of 31%.
 In addition to banking stocks, the Canadian financial sector includes Canadian insurance stocks and Canadian wealth management stocks.

 Thus Canadian bank stocks, as critical components of the TSX index and, more importantly, as essential components of the Canadian economy, are worthy of specific attention.
 Canadian banks are known for their dependable and growing dividend income.